tsardinasGitHub/beamflow/README.md

     end### Key Components

 1.  **WorkflowActor (GenServer):** Each active workflow is an isolated process.
 If it crashes, it affects *only* that workflow.
-2.  **Mnesia Cluster:** State is replicated across nodes in real-time.
+2.  **Amnesia/Mnesia Cluster:** State is replicated across nodes in real-time via Amnesia DSL wrapper.
 If a node dies, others take over.
 3.  **LiveView Dashboard:** Visualizes 10,000+ concurrent workflows in real-time using Telemetry metrics.

 ---